Music Resume Examples and Templates for 2023

 How To Write a Music Resume

 Openings for musician jobs are highly competitive, so you’ll need to create a strong opening summary to grab the hiring manager’s attention.
 Start by establishing what type of musician you are, your years of experience, and the styles of music you specialize in.
-You should also highlight any well-renowned organizations you’ve been a part of.
+Also, highlight any well-renowned organizations you’ve been a part of.

-For example, mentioning that you graduated from the Juilliard School of Music or are a member of a large orchestra would immediately show prospective employers that you have ample musical talent.
+For example, mentioning you graduated from the Juilliard School of Music or are a member of a large orchestra would immediately show prospective employers you have ample musical talent.

 Senior-Level Profile Example